medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">A description of test and certification of FHIR standards in MedCom can be founc here.</a>
 <br>

-Testprotocols and testscripts are used to test and certify MedCom HospitalNotification.The testprotocols and testscripts are currently in preparation.
-As soon as the tesprotocols and testscripts are ready, they will be presented below.
+Testprotocols and testscripts are used to test and certify MedCom HospitalNotification.<b>The testprotocols and testscripts are currently in preparation.
+As soon as the tesprotocols and testscripts are ready, they will be presented below.</b>

 **Sending a HospitalNotification message**
 * Testprotocol